qaswarh/Openstack-Pretty-Ports/README.md

 I couldn't figure out how I can keep only desired columns simultaneiously.
 The -c option allow the user to display one column at a time.
 Either this option can't display the desired columns simultaneously or my ignorance on this inspired me to write a playbook in ansible

-This playbook not only reduced the number of columns but give the user keywords in the newtworks to choose the network from and displays the ports for that network.
+With reduced number of columns the user is asked for the keyword to choose the network and displays the ports for that network.

-For example if I wanted to see the virtual fabric ports in one of the VNFs, here is the pretty print example, though looks ugly when info is not shown
+For example the user input 'vfab' would show virtual fabric ports.
+Here is the pretty print snippet, though looks ugly when info is not shown

 ![vfab](https://user-images.githubusercontent.com/47313728/102305703-87320f00-3f15-11eb-88be-3282f3290515.png)